Employer Distance Requirements

 YouTube player

 One of the mortgage lenders’ primary concerns is the proximity the homebuyer lives from their places of employment.
-For example, if an Illinois borrower is buying a primary residence in Tennessee, this will cause concerns for a mortgage underwriter.
-Let’s take a case scenario where a homebuyer is currently residing in Chicago, Illinois and the employer is located in Chicago and they are purchasing a home in Tennessee.
+For example, if an Illinois borrower is buying a primary resident in Tennessee, this will cause concerns for a mortgage underwriter.
+Let’s take a case scenario where a homebuyer is currently residing in Chicago, Illinois.
+We will say the employer is located in Chicago and they are purchasing a home in Tennessee.

-Borrowers with a long employment history working from home as remote wage earners will not have as much scrutiny as those who just started as remote employees.
-Mortgage underwriters will carefully analyze that the borrower is a legitimate remote employee and not state they are remote workers for the sake of getting away with the employer distance requirements.
-As long as the borrower can get a letter from the employer stating they are a remote employee, the employer distance requirements are waived.
+Borrowers with a long employment history working from home as remote wage earners will not have as much scrutiny than those who just started as a remote employee.
+Mortgage underwriters will carefully analyze that the borrower is a legitimate remote employee and not stating they are remote workers for the sake of getting away with the employer distance requirements.
+As long as the borrower can get a letter by the employer stating they are a remote employee, the employer distance requirements are waived.

-Mortgage Rates And Down Payment Requirements on Primary Versus Second And Investment Homes
+Rates and Down Payment on Primary Versus Second and Investment Homes

 Government Loans (FHA, VA, USDA) are for primary home residences only.
 Fannie Mae and Freddie Mac allow for second and investment property loans.
 The main reason primary home loans are preferable is due to the following factors: